Undergraduate Transfer Students

 When will I hear whether I’m accepted to the UW and SPHSC?

 The UW Office of Admissions and SPHSC department will notify you separately and on different timelines.
 Due to the heavy volume of applications, UW Admissions will notify applicants within two-three months of applying to the university.
-The SPHSC department will notify you via email within a month of applying to the major.
+The SPHSC department will notify you via email in April for Autumn quarter admissions and November for Winter quarter admissions.